-As you might have already picked up on previous posts, my Instagram, or if you just have a pretty awesome streak of ESP this week, I’ve decided that my master bathroom is finally going to get my focus this summer.
+As you might have already picked up on previous posts, my Instagram, or if you just have a pretty awesome streak of ESP this week, I’ve decided that my primary bathroom is finally going to get my focus this summer.
 It’s not going to be just my floor that gets some tile help, though — I’m redoing the shower, too!

 But before I get into the whole do-it-yourself project of how to tile a new shower (I’ve actually already had some trial and error in the last week I need to share with you, and I’m trying to get some video too!), there’s a part of this whole process that I really have a fondness for: DEMO… DEMO… DEMO

 Demo isn’t just jump right in, hammers a-swingin’ — if you want to remove an old tiled shower properly and efficiently, you are probably going to need this handy list of tips.
 Not because I don’t think you aren’t perfectly capable of figuring this out on your own (and a lot of it is common sense, really), but because the temptation to swing a hammer at ugly tile you can’t wait to remove is VERY hard to resist.
 So, you might be a little premature (like I was) and get all giddy from seeing the tile fall off the wall and ignore some important stuff.
 These tips will not only help you from damaging the things you don’t want to, but it will prepare yourself a little more than I did to avoid injury.